samuelnub/Lyrhymer/README.md

 - Node modules needed: (at the root of Lyrhymer/)
   - [Twit](https://github.com/ttezel/twit)
 - superSecretConfidentialStuff.js, in the src folder, which has all the public & private keys for the Musixmatch and Twitter APIs

+####If you _really_ want to run this steaming hot load:
+- Clone this into the folder you detest the most
+- cd into the main Lyrhymer/ folder and hit up `npm install` to retrieve dependencies
+- Get your own Musixmatch and Twitter API keys, and save them into a new superSecretConfidentualStuff.js file in the src folder (exports.mxmApiKey = ""; etc., you can check out the main lyrhymer.js to see what the exports were named as)
+- Back in the main root folder, `node src/lyrhymer.js` should start it up, if it doesn't work, you can heave a sigh of relief

 Spotted any strange issues that I _(the great idiot of modern times)_ did not catch?
 Open a new issue here!
 I really don't know why you'd want to do this, but also feel free to